Germany says Myanmar sanctions will force junta to negotiate | DW | 19.04.2021

 "The military regime is continuing its course of violence and maneuvering the country into a dead end.
 That is why we are increasing the pressure to bring the military to the negotiating table," Maas said.

-Earlier this month, the top diplomat warned of the threat of a possible civil war there.
+Earlier this month, the top diplomat warned of the threat of a possible civil war in Myanmar.

 In its firmest EU response yet to the ousting of an elected government led by Nobel peace laureate Aung San Suu Kyi, the EU said nine members of the junta's State Administration Council, formed the day after the coup, had been targeted with travel bans and asset freezes.